Can I buy adult use cannabis?

 Complete and submit the appropriate medical use application(s).
 Supplemental instructions can be found for the following:

-Among other things, you will need to provide a copy of your Maine-issued driver’s license or identification card as proof of residency.
+Among other things, you will need to provide a copy of your State issued driver’s license or identification card.
 Please review all materials for completeness prior to submission to ensure their timely consideration and processing.

 How long does it take to get my caregiver card?